 Double-click on the horizontal line and repeat steps

-4–7, but set the horizontal position to 0.5" Relative to Page and the
+4–7, but set the horizontal position to 0.5" to the right of Page and the

-vertical position to 1" Relative to Page.
+vertical position to 1" below Page.
 Click OK twice.

 With the horizontal line still selected, press Shift